mmondics/aiops-z/access.md

 - Turbonomic URL: <https://nginx-turbonomic-platform.apps.x2pn.dmz/app/>
 - IBM Cloud Pak for Watson AIOps URL: <https://cpd-cp4waiops.apps.x2pn.dmz/zen/#/homepage>

+If you cannot access the webpage for any of the platforms above, check that the VPN is logged in on the Virtual Machine.
+If it is no longer logged in, please let the administrator know.

+Please do not reboot the Virtual Machine, as that will disconnect the VPN.

+## OpenShift, Instana, Turbonomic, and Cp4WAIOps credentials:

 Usernames and passwords are the same for all of the platforms used in this tutorial.

-## OpenShift, Instana, Turbonomic, and Cp4WAIOps credentials:

 | Name                 | NN | Username | Password |
 |----------------------|----|--------------------|--------------------|